 Bonora - 14.266, Brennan - 14.300, Little - 13.566, Mitchell - 14.966, Wheeler - 13.466

 Bonora - 13.400, Brennan - 13.833, Little - 13.200, Miller - 13.633, Mitchell - 14.466

 Note: Top 8 teams progress through to the team final

 Australia's World Championships History

-The best team placing at a world championships is 14th at the 2006 world championships in Aarhus (DEN).
+The best team placing at a world championships is 3rd (bronze medal) at the 2003 world championships in Anahiem (USA).

-Prashanth Sellathurai finished in 3rd place (bronze medal) on pommel horse at the 2009 world championships in London (GBR).
+Lauren Mitchell finished in 4th place at the 2009 world championships in London (GBR).

-Australia's best apparatus placing at a world championships is 1st (gold medal), won by Philippe Rizzo on horizontal bar at the 2006 world championships in Aarhus (DEN).
+Australia's best all-around placing at a world championships is 3rd (bronze medal) won by Monette Russo at the 2005 world championships in Melbourne (AUS).